DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 4.md

 Building custom NFT collections is exciting, but managing them efficiently can be a challenge.
 Imagine having built-in superpowers for your collection, allowing users to interact with your NFTs seamlessly.
 That's the magic of standard interfaces in Flow!

-This lesson we unlocks the potential of `NonFungibleToken.Provider`, `NonFungibleToken.Receiver`, and `NonFungibleToken.CollectionPublic` interfaces.
+Let's us the potential of `NonFungibleToken.Provider`, `NonFungibleToken.Receiver`, and `NonFungibleToken.CollectionPublic` interfaces.
 These are like pre-programmed superpowers for your collection, giving it the ability to:

 - **Lend out NFTs:** Want users to view an NFT's coolness without permanently removing it?
 The borrowNFT function grants a read-only peek, like lending out a prized trading card to a friend.
 - **Accept new NFTs:** Imagine your collection being a welcoming museum!
 With NonFungibleToken.Receiver, your collection can gracefully accept new NFTs from other accounts.